AnnaSolovykh/road-to-react-stories/README.md

-# Getting Started with Create React App

-Training Project based on the book Road To React
+# Training Project based on the book Road To React

 ## Available Scripts